 “Every child needs to have every opportunity,” Zucker says.
 “Healthy communities have to start with our youngest children.”

 Zucker, a staunch advocate of early childhood education, emerged in 2014 as a leader of UF’s initiative focused on optimizing early childhood development and learning experiences with a $5 million gift.
 Matched by the university, a $10 million investment established the Anita Zucker Center for Excellence in Early Childhood Studies at the UF College of Education.

 By partnering with the UF College of Education, her alma mater, Zucker continues to live out the Hebrew creed.
 She is creating opportunities that benefit everyone, from babies and their families, to those who are teaching and working with young people.
-She is making it possible for early childhood experts to educate parents and caregivers about the critical developmental years before age 5.
+She is making it possible for early childhood experts to educate parents and caregivers about the critical developmental years before age five.
 These experts are also training tomorrow’s researchers and educators, who will continue to prepare and enrich children for generations to come.

-David Lawrence Jr.
+David Lawrence, Jr.

-“I came to understand fully that if you could ever get the early years right, you’d probably have children and then adults with momentum all their lives.”David Lawrence Jr.
+“I came to understand fully that if you could ever get the early years right, you’d probably have children and then adults with momentum all their lives.”David Lawrence, Jr.

-When David Lawrence, the former publisher of The Miami Herald, decided to devote his energies to public service full time, early childhood education emerged as an area of pressing need — and vast potential to change lives.
+When David Lawrence, the former publisher of the Miami Herald, decided to devote his energies to public service full time, early childhood education emerged as an area of pressing need –and vast potential to change lives.